goblimey/ntripcaster/README.md

 is a linux command that lists the running programs.
 The two commands do similar jobs and one is named after the other.

-When we start the caster running, it produces a log file within the docker image.
-When it started,
-the current directory was /usr/local/ntripcaster/bin, so the log file is in there.
-We can see it using the ls command:

-    root@audolatry:/home/simon/ntripcaster# docker exec -it f473f0749fd0 ls /usr/local/ntripcaster/bin

-    ntripcaster  ntripcaster.log

-You can track what's written to the log using the tail command.
-The -f option makes tail run forever, displaying new lines as they arrive:

-    docker exec -it 80d5bc1e5b57 tail -f /usr/local/ntripcaster/bin/ntripcaster.log

-    [29/Aug/2019:16:55:26] [1:Calendar Thread] Bandwidth:0.000000KB/s Sources:0 Clients:0
-    [29/Aug/2019:16:56:26] [1:Calendar Thread] Bandwidth:0.000000KB/s Sources:0 Clients:0
-    [29/Aug/2019:16:57:26] [1:Calendar Thread] Bandwidth:0.000000KB/s Sources:0 Clients:0
-    [29/Aug/2019:16:58:26] [1:Calendar Thread] Bandwidth:0.000000KB/s Sources:0 Clients:0
-    [29/Aug/2019:16:59:26] [1:Calendar Thread] Bandwidth:0.000000KB/s Sources:0 Clients:0
-    [29/Aug/2019:17:00:26] [1:Calendar Thread] Bandwidth:0.000000KB/s Sources:0 Clients:0
-    [29/Aug/2019:17:01:26] [1:Calendar Thread] Bandwidth:0.000000KB/s Sources:0 Clients:0
-    [29/Aug/2019:17:02:26] [1:Calendar Thread] Bandwidth:0.000000KB/s Sources:0 Clients:0
-    [29/Aug/2019:17:03:26] [1:Calendar Thread] Bandwidth:0.000000KB/s Sources:0 Clients:0
-    [29/Aug/2019:17:04:26] [1:Calendar Thread] Bandwidth:0.000000KB/s Sources:0 Clients:0

-Use ctrl/c to stop the tail command.

-If nothing bad happens,
-the caster will run until
-the VPS is shut down.
-Your VPS supplier will shut it down occasionally.
-They should warn you if they do that, but you will have to start caster again using docker run.

-You can configure the VPS to run a command whenever it starts.
+You can configure your server machine to run a command whenever it starts.
-Unfortunately, how to do that depends on what version of Linux you are running on your VPS.
+Unfortunately, how to do that depends on what version of Linux you are running.
-(Not to be confused with the version that you specified in the Dockerfile.)
+(Not to be confused with the version that you specified in the Dockerfile.
+That's what runnin within the container.)

 I'm running Ubuntu on my VPS, and a Google search led me to https://askubuntu.com/questions/814/how-to-run-scripts-on-start-up.
 The relevent part is "The upstart system will execute all scripts from which it finds a configuration in directory /etc/init.
 These scripts will run during system startup (or in response to certain events, e.g., a shutdown request) and so are the place to run commands that do not interact with the user; all servers are started using this mechanism."